 A Tight Space

 Susan felt terribly squeezed in.
-It was frightening, having to stand there still, breathing as shallowly as she possibly could.
+It was frightening, having to stand still, breathing as shallowly as she possibly could.
 What if anyone opened the door and found her there?
 They shouldn’t, really, cleaning hours were from 8pm and it was only 4 but still, what if anyone needed a bucket or a mop.
 She did not dare move, though she shifted her weight from one foot to the other, clenching her fists and releasing them, clenching her buttocks, rocking slightly.
 Just don’t get cramp, she thought.
 Don’t even think about cramp, it will be fine, just breathe, relax, no, don’t hum, just count to ten again.

 There was a tiny shaft of light falling into her wooden cupboard from a perfectly round hole in the wood that made up the door frame above her head.
 It was a beautiful shaft of golden sunlight with dust motes dancing in it.
 If she moved her head, the light would shine into her right eye, then her left, she could see it on her lashes and her nose and blow into it to make the dust dance.
 She moved her head back and let the light touch her lips.
 She stuck out her tongue and tasted it, dusty golden light.

 Very slowly Susan lifted her hand to let the light shine on the back of her wrist.
-It lit up her mole and the find golden hairs that grew there.
+It lit up her mole and the fine golden hairs that grew there.
 It lit up the piece of skin that was whiter than the rest where her watch strap had sat when she was sunbathing.
 She turned her hand over and let the light pool in her palm like so much mercury, a dangerous puddle of golden poison, she thought.

 Her nose started to itch and she let go of her light and gently rubbed her nostrils.
 Breathe, count to ten again.